Jump to navigation Jump to content Jump to contact Jump to search Jump to search Jump to footer

 Pieter Claesz (um 1598–1661), Stillleben mit Glaspokal, 1642.
 Universalmuseum Joanneum, Alte Galerie Schloss Eggenberg, Leihgabe Kaiserschild-Stiftung, Inv.-Nr.
 L 82 © Foto: UMJ/N. Lackner

-From 17 June 2025, the Kunsthistorisches Museum, in cooperation with the Kaiserschild-Stiftung, will present a special exhibition on the Dutch Baroque painter Pieter Claesz (1597/98–1660) as part of the Kaiserschild Art Defined project.
-Claesz is considered one of the most important still life painters of the seventeenth century.
+The Kunsthistorisches Museum, in cooperation with Kaiserschild Foundation, dedicates a unique special exhibition to the Dutch Baroque painter Pieter Claesz (c.
+1597/98–1660).
+As part of the Kaiserschild Art Defined project, the exhibition focuses on three key works by Claesz, who is considered one of most important still life painters of the seventeenth century.

-In collaboration with the Alte Galerie of the Universalmuseum Joanneum Graz and the Kunst Museum Winterthur, three atmospherically rich still life paintings by Pieter Claesz will be on display, showcasing his masterful use of light and his refined handling of materiality.
-The presentation is complemented by high-resolution digital reproductions that invite interactive engagement with the artworks.
-Visitors can explore intricate details and delve deeper into the Baroque visual language of the so-called Golden Age.
+In collaboration with the Alte Galerie of the Universalmuseum Joanneum Graz and the Kunst Museum Winterthur, atmospherically rich still lifes by Pieter Claesz will be on display together, showcasing his masterful use of light and his refined handling of materiality.

 Address